 An invitation letter by your host or organisation in Nigeria is one of the visa application requirements.
 Your company/organisation or host in Nigeria should send you a letter of invitation, accepting immigration responsibility.

 If, however, you’re visiting on your own, here’s how to get a letter of invitation to Nigeria.
-Or, you can simply apply for a letter of invitation here.

 5. Evidence of proper travelling arrangement